Stars at Noon (2022 film)

 Stars at Noon is a 2022 English-language French romantic thriller film directed by Claire Denis, based on the 1986 novel The Stars at Noon by Denis Johnson, starring Margaret Qualley, Joe Alwyn, Benny Safdie, Danny Ramirez, and John C. Reilly.

-The film was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival, where it won the Grand Prix.
+The film was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival, where it premiered to mixed reviews and won the Grand Prix.
+Critics praised Qualley's performance but criticized the film's pacing and the chemistry between Qualley and Alwyn.
 It was released in the United States by A24 on 14 October 2022.
-The film received generally positive reviews from critics, most of whom praised Denis' direction and Qualley's performance, although some criticized the pacing and lack of romantic chemistry between the leads.